Monica Rambeau: Avengers Return

-After the return of the main Avengers from the pocket universe created by Franklin Richards almost all the current and former Avengers members were trapped in a curse created by Morgan Le Fay where they served her as soldiers in a guard called Queen's Vengeance.
-Due to her strong loyalty to the group Rambeau, under the name Daystar, was one of the first Avengers to recover their will and rebel against the sorceress.
+After the return of the main Avengers from the pocket universe created by Franklin Richards almost all the current and former Avengers members were trapped in a curse created by Morgan Le Fay, serving her as soldiers in a guard called Queen's Vengeance.
+Rambeau, under the name Daystar, is one of the first Avengers to recover their will and rebel against the sorceress.

-Later when Photon was attacked by the Wrecking Crew in the Mardi Gras of New Orleans, she asked the Avengers for help and wound up being involved in an adventure in Arkon's world with the group and her old fellow Avenger, Black Knight.

 For a time, Rambeau's mother intercepted her Avengers calls out of fear for her daughter's safety.
 After discovering this deception, Rambeau led an unofficial force of Avengers against the 'Infinites', who planned on relocating the galaxy.
-Next, Photon was involved in the events of Maximum Security, and fought with her former teammates against Bloodwraith, and Lord Templar and Pagan.

-After that, Rambeau helped the team in the deep-space monitoring station with Quasar and Living Lightning, called into action in Kang's War, (supporting also her friend Janet van Dyne and advising the new recruit Triathlon on his current issues as the newest member of the team), in the world crisis caused by Zodiac, and when the Scarlet Witch suffered a nervous breakdown and attacked the Avengers.
+Rambeau appears in JLA/Avengers, where she assists the Avengers in searching for the twelve items of power.
+After the battle for the last item in the Savage Land, Rambeau takes part in one annual JLA-Avengers meeting at the Justice League Satellite in the new merged world that the villain Krona created, being unaware of the changes.
+After that she appeared fighting along with other Captain Marvels of both universes (Mar-Vell and Shazam) in the final battle.